impredicative/newssurvey/README.md

                                   Maximum number of sections to include in the response, between 10 and 100.
 Its recommended value, also the default, is 100.
 [10<=x<=100] -f, --output-format TEXT        Output format of the response.
-It can be txt (for text), md (for markdown), gfm.md (for GitHub Flavored markdown), html, or json.
+It can be txt (for text), md (for markdown), gfm.md (for GitHub Flavored markdown), html, pdf, or json.
 If not specified, but if an output filename is specified via '--output-path', it is determined automatically from the file extension.
 If not specified, and if an output filename is not specified either, its default is txt.
   -o, --output-path PATH          Output directory path or file path.
 If intended as a directory path, it must exist,
                                   and the file name is auto-determined.
-If intended as a file path, its extension can be txt (for text), md (for markdown), gfm.md (for GitHub Flavored markdown), html, or json.
+If intended as a file path, its extension can be txt (for text), md (for markdown), gfm.md (for GitHub Flavored markdown), html, pdf, or json.
 If not specified, the output file is written to the current working directory with an auto-determined file name.
 The response is written to the file except if there is an error.
   -c, --confirm / -nc, --no-confirm